Scott Disick Reportedly Not Taking Break Up With Sofia Richie Seriously, ‘Seems Fine’ After Split

 News of Scott Disick and Sofia Richie’s split came just one day after Disick was spotted packing on the PDA with a mystery woman at Kanye West’s album listening party in Wyoming on Thursday.
 As previously reported by the Inquisitr, insiders say that Scott looked to be “wasted” at the party, and was overheard telling the unnamed female that he was single.

 However, that doesn’t seem to be the case.
-Sources tell Hollywood Life that Scott and Sofia will still together during the time he was photographed with the mystery woman, but were on the rocks, and that seeing the photo of Disick flirty with another woman was the “icing on the cake” for Richie, who then pulled the plug on the romance.
+Sources tell Hollywood Life that Scott and Sofia will still together during the time he was photographed with the mystery woman, but the relationship was on the rocks, and that seeing the photo of Disick flirty with another woman was the “icing on the cake” for Richie, who then pulled the plug on the romance.

 Before the split, it seemed that things were going well for Scott Disick and Sofia Richie.
 Insiders revealed that they were getting “serious” and that all of Scott’s friends adored Sofia, who had reportedly become a positive influence on him.